Aegothelidae - Owlet-nightjars

 Did You Know?

-The barred owlet-nightjar is found in subtropical or tropical moist lowland forests in Indonesia and Papua New Guinea.
+The Barred Owlet-nightjar is found in subtropical or tropical moist lowland forests in Indonesia and Papua New Guinea.

-The barred owlet-nightjar is found in subtropical or tropical moist lowland forests in Indonesia and Papua New Guinea.
+The Barred Owlet-nightjar is found in subtropical or tropical moist lowland forests in Indonesia and Papua New Guinea.

 World Status Key